leealbert95/PageRank/README.md

 ### The Algorithm Explained

-&nbsp; Imagine the World Wide Web consisted of only five webpages.
-We can visually represent these pages and their links as vertices and edges in a directed graph:
+&nbsp; Let's start by visualizing the World Wide Web as a series of vertices and edges in a directed graph.
+Each vertex represents a webpage, and each edge represents a link from that page to another.
+Each edge also carries a weight which is influenced by its origin page's rank.

+For this example, imagine the World Wide Web has only five pages, with their links shown below:

 <img src="https://s3.amazonaws.com/albertpersonal/graph.png" width="300" height="250"/>